gradCSwomen-utah/gradCSwomen-utah.github.io/_pages/get-involved.md

 2. strong prior leadership experiences appropriate for the applied position
 3. adeptness in working in team environments

-You **do not have** to be a female-identifying student to run for a position.
+You **do not** to be a female-identifying student to run for a position.
 We offer applications to interested members we have gotten to know well over the months.
 There is no online application.